mrscholz/ExData_Plotting1/README.md

 Function call works via `plotN()`, where N=1...4.
 Optionally, if the scripts are not in the same folder as the dataset `household_power_consumption.txt` the path can be assigned as a parameter to plotN: `plotN(path="/path/to/folder/")`.
 The scripts assume that the file was not renamed.

+## Needed R packages

+Scripts require both, the `data.table` and the `lubridate` package to be installed.

 ## Introduction